Market Design & Policy Impact

 School Choice in Turkey

-The Ministry of Education of Turkey planned to implement a centralized school allocation scheme for public high schools, starting from 2018, based on student-school addresses and other idiosyncratic priority determinants and student GPA, etc. for each local school and exam scores for national exam schools.
+The Ministry of Education of Turkey planned to implement a centralized school allocation scheme for public high schools, starting in 2018, based on student-school addresses and other idiosyncratic priority determinants and student GPA, etc., for each local school and exam scores for national exam schools.

-- I, together with Tayfun Sonmez and Umut Dur, have presented to the Minister in January 2018 how a school-choice scheme can be implemented in Turkey.
-Bahcesehir University, with the help of our colleague Can Erbil, organized and sponsored this meeting.
+- I, together with Tayfun Sonmez and Umut Dur, presented to the Minister in January 2018 how a school-choice scheme can be implemented in Turkey.
+Bahcesehir University, with the help of our Boston College colleague, Can Erbil, organized and sponsored this meeting.

 - The slides of this presentation are here (in Turkish).